talla-ui/talla-ui/packages/www/content/en/docs/main/guide/Data structures.md

 Attaching objects to managed lists not only conveys ownership, but also allows lists to handle and **propagate** events from each object it contains.

-By default, event propagation is enabled along with auto-attachment using the {@link ManagedList.autoAttach autoAttach()} method.
+By default, event propagation is enabled along with auto-attachment using the {@link ManagedList.attachAll attachAll()} method.
 To _disable_ event propagation, set the second parameter of this method to false.

 After enabling auto-attachment and event propagating, _all events_ emitted on objects in the list are re-emitted by the list itself — propagating the event from the object to the list, allowing it to be handled by the object that contains it.